bthyreau/hippodeep/README.md

 ## Usage:
 To use the program, simply

+Using ANTs tools: `deepseg2.sh example_brain_t1.nii.gz`.

+or, if you want to use the pre-registration from FSL instead:

-Using only FSL tools `deepseg3.sh example_brain_t1.nii.gz`, or Using ANTs tools: `deepseg2.sh example_brain_t1.nii.gz`.
+Using FSL tools `deepseg3.sh example_brain_t1.nii.gz`,

 The script can be called with its full path, but the image file must be in current, writable, directory.

 The resulting segmentation should be stored as `example_brain_t1_mask_L.nii.gz` (or R for right).